OscarCarde/capstone/README.md

   - [x] they can upload files in the desired location in their repository,
   - [x] delete files
   - [x] delete folders with all their contents,
+  - [x] When a user clicks on a file that isn't an audiofile, it should open in a new browser window

-- [ ] Settings: Each repository should have a link to a settings page for that repository accessible by all collaborators
+- [x] Settings: Each repository should have a link to a settings page for that repository accessible by all collaborators
   - [x] From the settings, A user should be able to rename the repository and change its description
   - [x] They should be able to delete the repository if they are the owner
   - [x] They should be able to leave the repository instead if they are collaborators
-  - [ ] The owner should be able to remove collaborators
+  - [x] The owner should be able to remove collaborators
-  - [ ] Any collaborator should be able to add other collaborators by finding them by username
+  - [x] Any collaborator should be able to add other collaborators by finding them by username

-- [ ] **Additional Features:**
-  - [ ] Search and Discovery:
-    - [ ] Search functionality to find public projects based on keywords or tags.
-    - [ ] Trending and popular projects based on user interactions.

-  - [ ] Analytics and Insights:
-    - [ ] Basic analytics for projects, such as track play counts and collaborator contributions.

-  - [ ] Security and Privacy:
-    - [ ] Proper authentication and authorization mechanisms to ensure data privacy and security.
-    - [ ] Secure storage and handling of music files and user data.

-  - [ ] Deployment and Hosting:
-    - [ ] Deploy the web app on a cloud hosting platform like Heroku or DigitalOcean.

-**Distinctiveness and Complexity:**
 **Files:**
 **How to run the application:**